retirement, annuities, long term care, pensions on divorce

 Trivial pensions

-Trivial pension rules aim to increase the number of options available where an individual has a smaller fund by taking this as a lump sum.
+Trivial pension rules aim to increase the number of options available where an individual has a smaller fund by taking this as a lump sum with bigger allowances from 27 March 2014.
 There are a number of conditions that the individual must comply with as follows:

 The member must take the trivial pensions within a 12 month period;